Symmetry analysis and hidden variational structure of Westervelt's equation in nonlinear acoustics: Main results

 \subsection{Recursion operators}

-The linear wave equation \eqref{linear.eqn} is manifestly invariant under translation in $x^*$.
-Hence, it possesses a recursion operator $\Rop^{v^*}=D_{x^*}$, which maps symmetries into symmetries and maps solutions into solutions.
+The linear equation \eqref{linear.eqn} is manifestly invariant under translation in $x^*$.
+Hence, it possesses a recursion operator $\Rop^{v^*}=D_{x^*}$, which maps symmetries in characteristic form $\hat\X^* = P^*\partial_{v^*}$ into symmetries.
 This structure is inherited by the undamped potential equation \eqref{pot2.eqn.undamped}.
-Specifically, under the inverse of the contact transformation \eqref{linearmapping} that maps the potential equation to the linear wave equation, namely
+Specifically, under the inverse of the contact transformation \eqref{linearmapping} that maps the potential equation into equation \eqref{linear.eqn}, namely